 Emerging from graduate school, I found myself fascinated and frustrated by the exploitation culture of both academia and professional practice.
 Students pay a high price in hours and expense (school), and entry-level employees, referred to as interns, put in eighty-hour weeks for nominal or non-existent compensation (work).
 With a heavy chip on my shoulder, and knowing there must be a life-answer that would be a better fit, I founded DFA with two partners who felt similarly.
-My first partners were trained as architects, one had studied with me at Columbia, and the other, my cousin, was a UofM trained licensed practitioner.
-Soon after the establishment of the firm, then known as LFC (Lesser-Frisch-Cabot), it became clear that both of my partners were more charmed by the possibilities of interior design than by architectural practice.
-In many ways, I was as well, even though I was hesitant to admit or share these feelings.
+My first partners were trained as architects, one had studied with me at Columbia, and the other, my cousin, was a University of Michigan trained licensed practitioner.
+Soon after the establishment of the firm, it became clear that both of my partners were more charmed by the possibilities of interior design than by architectural practice.
+In many ways I was as well, even though I was hesitant to admit or share these feelings.
 In their own manner, they each taught me the value and beauty of decoration and lifestyle, sensibilities the more rigid discipline of architecture often regards as arbitrary and frivolous.
 Their infectious passion and love of design and materiality affirmatively affected my work, and does to this day.

-The conventional interior design model, as predominately practiced in the previous generation is known as ‘to-the-trade,’ wherein the interior designer ‘shops’ at to-the-trade establishments, purchases goods at wholesale (at the most favorable discount available to the designer), and in turn, sells the goods to the client at retail or market price.
+The conventional interior design model, predominately practiced in the previous generation is known as ‘to-the-trade,’ wherein the interior designer ‘shops’ at to-the-trade establishments, purchases goods at wholesale (at the most favorable discount available to the designer), and in turn, sells the goods to the client at retail or market price.
 This model is easier to embrace when decorator goods are solely available to-the-trade and can not be purchased directly by the end-user, granting an effective monopoly to the designer on the goods and services of the industry.
 The sales pitch is that the designer ‘gives away’ their services, selling goods and services to the client at the published retail price, thereby working for ‘free’ – an arrangement which sounds pretty darn fair.
 Discounts to designers by the to-the-trade vendors are (or, were) fairly predictable at or about forty percent, which, when marked up by the designer, becomes a sixty-seven percent mark-up.
 Yes, a forty percent discount equals a sixty-seven percent mark-up, not a bad return to the design professional.
-Designers did quite well during the strict to-the-trade era, when access to design goods and services was so severely limited to the end user.
-With the emergence of retail stores like Restoration Hardware and Mitchell Gold, and Internet players like One Kings Lane, Wayfair and Charish, homeowners can now buy a wide variety of goods directly and at better prices than from to-the-trade vendors.
+Designers fared well during the strict to-the-trade era, when access to design goods and services was so severely limited to the end user.
+With the emergence of retail stores like Restoration Hardware and Mitchell Gold, and Internet players like One Kings Lane, Chairish, and overstock.com, homeowners can now buy a wide variety of new and vintage goods directly and at better prices than from to-the-trade vendors.
 While most clients now seek greater transparency and resist the old model, one of our recent clients did elect to retain the ‘family decorator’ and pay retail.
-Even though the client was a Wall Street veteran, and could easily calculate the decorator’s promote, working with the family decorator and not rocking the boat outweighed simple economics, and the sixty-seven percent vigorish was paid.
+Even though the client was a Wall Street veteran, and could easily calculate the decorator’s promote, working with the family decorator and not rocking the boat outweighed simple economics, and the sixty-seven percent vigorish was paid without complaint.

-2. Design as Commodity; Celebrities, and Status:
+Design as Commodity; Celebrities, and Status:

 While the celebrity-promotion model works seamlessly for those who gain entree, the model isn’t a natural fit for DFA.
-The first barrier is the absolute desire of the majority of our friends and clients to maintain their privacy, irrespective of their wealth or the beauty of their home.
+The first barrier is the desire of the majority of our friends and clients to maintain their privacy, irrespective of their wealth or the beauty of their home.
 Equally important, is our client’s typical desire to live in a home materially influenced by their own design sensibilities, not wishing to be deferential to current trends, or to work in the service of the celebrity designer.
 The final reason our clients choose DFA is our dedication to transparency and economic efficiency, qualities for which celebrity designers are not well known.
 An illustration of the difference is a specific project we took over from a celebrity designer whose work is well enough known for his monograph to be on my shelf.
-When considering changing teams, the homeowner brought to us an adding machine tape (truly) given to him by the designer with a column of dollar amounts totaling in the low seven figures, and no back-up other than the numbers printed out on the adding machine’s thermal paper.
+When considering changing teams, the homeowner brought to us an adding machine tape (truly) given to him by the designer with a column of dollar amounts totaling in the low seven figures, and no back-up other than the numbers printed on the adding machine’s thermal paper.
 The celebrity designer also recommended that the client pay a contractor a deposit on construction work based on a quote that looked like it was prepared on a guest check pad from a diner.
 I could only imagine the designer licking his pencil as he worked.
 When we took over the project we prepared a proper set of drawings for the architectural work, and collaborated with a young (unknown) designer to bring in the project at less than half of the celebrity designer’s estimate.
-Although Architectural Digest did not come calling, we became good friends with the client, and have worked with them subsequently.
+Although Architectural Digest did not come calling, we became good friends with the client and have worked with them subsequently.

-4. Interior Design and Contracting:
+Interior Design = Contracting:

-5. Towards a New Transparency:
+Towards a New Transparency:

-Based on the above observations and assessments, we recognize the interior design industry is undergoing a tectonic shift.
+The interior design industry is undergoing a tectonic shift.
 New retail offerings and the internet have made home goods ever more available and affordable, and the designer no longer enjoys a monopoly on design advice and the sourcing of goods.
 Since the homeowner is no longer captive, the value proposition has reset.